 We undertake research into a wide range of engineering subjects, from materials engineering and energy to acoustics, built environment, manufacturing, electronics and nanotechnology.
 We take an interdisciplinary approach to our research and have close collaborations between staff in different groups.
 Our research underpins our teaching at undergraduate and post-graduate level.

-This prospectus page focusses on research in Built Environment, Manufacturing, Electronics & Bioengineering and Nanotechnology and there are separate prospectus pages for the Materials Engineering, Energy, Environment, Acoustics and Design groups.
+This prospectus page focuses on research in Built Environment, Manufacturing, Electronics & Bioengineering and Nanotechnology and there are separate prospectus pages for the Materials Engineering, Energy, Environment, Acoustics and Design groups.

 The Built Environment group has a particular interest in environmental and social sustainability in the design and construction of the built environment.
 The group members are from diverse backgrounds including architecture, engineering, social science, planning and design.